 Things I Loved Page

 The “Things I Loved” page is always fun to complete after we brainstorm as a class!
 Students love to share the lessons, projects, and themes they remember.
-By the end, kids have tons of ideas to include about what they have learned and loved throughout the year.
+By the end, kids have tons of ideas for what they have learned and loved throughout the year.

 I use all the options above when creating my end of the year memory book, plus those listed later on.